apliz13/Flask_template_TM/README.md

 #SkateFlow

 ## Author
-ALizée Petrini, Collège du Sud.
+Alizée Petrini, Collège du Sud.

 ## Description
 The current directory is as a foundational Flask template connected to an SQLite database, serving as a starting point for a web application named SkateFlow. this app aim to create a training session planning maker for figure skating coaches and their students.